 Ms. Chandré Oosterwyk (Postgraduate Student)

-Chandré Oosterwyk received her BSc in Medical Bioscience and microbiology at the University of the Western Cape in 2018.
+On PubMed Chandré Oosterwyk received her BSc in Medical Bioscience and microbiology at the University of the Western Cape in 2018.
 In 2018 she completed her Honours degree in Human Genetics.
 Her honours project involved investigating the role of the SFRP4 causing Pyle disease in a South African patient, which was under the supervision of Professor Ambroise Wonkam.
 Chandré is currently registered as a Masters student at the University of Cape Town.
 Her MSc project is aimed at investigating the microbiome profile in patients with sickle cell disease.

 SADaCC